Shandocan/taquito800/README.md

 try to enproube my coding.
 There for I would like to thanks Simon Monk, Michael Dawson and so many others from who i found the motivation to do all this.

+Thank you Neil and Haley for being so patient with me.